 lace locking system, with the midsection possessing a sheer visible window, very similar to the Nike Lunar Eclipse 2

 .
-You will find a well padded tongue and rear inner collar to avoid common problems with pinching in the ankle or the top of the foot.
+You will find a well-cushioned tongue and rear inner collar to avoid common problems with pinching in the ankle or the top of the foot.

-This shoe sheds ounces in order to keep a low profile and avoids feeling heavy like lead on your feet.
+This shoe avoids feeling heavy like lead on your feet.
 The men's version of this shoe weighs 8.8 ounces, while the women's version weighs 6.8 ounces.
 The lightness of this shoe can be credited to the Nike Phylon and Nike Phylite materials used in the midsole and outsole on the shoe.
 The materials are strong enough to hold up during competition

 while remaining very lightweight in the process.

-Highly saturated perforations in the mesh upper give birth to an abundance of breathabilty.
-Excellent amounts of circulation can be found throughout the upper of the shoe to ensure your foot doesn't overheat and cut your run short due to an unbearable and uncomfortable temperatures inside your shoe.
+Highly saturated perforations in the mesh upper give birth to an abundance of breathability.
+Excellent amounts of circulation can be found throughout the upper of the shoe to ensure your foot doesn't overheat and cut your run short due to unbearable and uncomfortable temperatures inside your shoe.

 Thanks to the Nike Flex Run 2014's midsole being mainly made of Phylon foam material, every footfall feels cushy.
 The shoe's overall fit is very comfortable, even with the addition of an upgraded Flywire

 lace locking system midsection.
-The Flywire lace locking system works in conjunction with a well padded mesh tongue for an extra layer of comfort for the bridge of your foot.
+The Flywire lace locking system works in conjunction with a well-cushioned mesh tongue for an extra layer of comfort for the bridge of your foot.

 The Nike Flex Run 2014 could easily walk on a runway with the amount of simplistic, minimalistic style